 Forward unrecognized requests to their actual destination and pass back the live responses.

-There are two types of responses with respect to the payload they return: static stubs/mocks and dynamic responses.
+There are two types of responses with respect to their content: static stubs/mocks and dynamic responses.

-Static API response stubs/mocks are canned responses – responses that don’t change between requests for the same simlet.
+Static stubs/mocks are canned responses - responses that do not change between requests for the same simlet.